Compliance ProcedureAmericans with Disabilities Act (ADA)

 The City is not required to take an action to comply with the ADA if it would result in a fundamental alteration in the nature of a service, program, or activity, or the action would result in undue financial and administrative burdens.

-If you would like to request a reasonable modification, have any questions, concerns, complaints, or requests regarding accessibility for people with disabilities in the City of Long Beach, please contact Citywide ADA/Title VI Coordinator Heather Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.
+If you would like to request a reasonable modification or have any other questions or concerns regarding Title II accessibility for people with disabilities in the City of Long Beach, please contact Citywide ADA/Title VI Coordinator Heather Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.